 The Giving Block takes steps to confirm each potential Organization is a registered nonprofit organization by confirming the tax ID number.
 In the US, these nonprofit organizations are tax-exempt under section 501(c)(x) of the Internal Revenue Code.
 For international organizations, we confirm they are the equivalent of a 501(c)(x) organization and confirm they are registered in their respective countries.
-However, each Donor must make its own determinations that an Organization available through our Service is suitable for such Donor (and eligible to accept cryptocurrency as a donation).
+However, each Donor must make its own determinations that an Organization available through our Service is suitable for such Donor.
 The Giving Block is only responsible for connecting Organizations and Donors, and is not and will not be responsible for the use of any Donations.
 The Giving Block similarly is not and will not be responsible for ensuring that information (including credentials) an Organization or Donor provides is accurate or up-to-date.
 We don’t control the actions of any Organization or Donor.

 The Giving Block does not offer or accept the Donations.
 You hereby acknowledge that (i) The Giving Block does not supervise, direct, control or monitor the Donations and (ii) The Giving Block expressly disclaims any responsibility and liability for any Organization or any Donation made through the Service, including but not limited to any warranty or condition of quality or fitness for a particular purpose, or compliance with any law, regulation, or code.